M3GAM4TT/mattcameron.github.io/README.md

 ![Resume example](resume.gif)

 ## Purpose
-This should explain the practical steps of how to host and format a resume using Markdown, a Markdown editor, GitHub Pages, and Jekyll.
+This should explain the practical steps of how to host a resume online using Markdown, GitHub Pages, and Jekyll.
 Additionally, there should be understandable links to the general principles of current Technical Writing according to Andrew Etter's book *Modern Technical Writing*.

 ## Outline
 - [Prerequisites](#prerequisites)